atomsoftwarestudios/AjsDev/README.md

 ToDos              | Classic, To Do's application showing interactions between user and application, view components and model examples
 ToDosOffline       | Classic, To Do's application with offline & local store support BootControls       | Error view, Loading progress bar and Render target examples

+To choose what project will be executed (packaged) use the AjsWebApp.json file under the AjsWebApp project.
+The ignoredProjects option allows to set projects which will be skipped during the packaing so remarking only wanted projects to be included makes the AjsWebApp packager to use only these projects.